False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Pro.
 Continuing current practice requires no additional cost.

 Con.
-There is concern for potential financial harm to persons receivingunwanted or unwarranted treatments with a nonsurgical medical aesthetic device as a consequence of being misled by marketing media and practices.
-The potential loss of trust in the healthcare consumer-professional relationship related to marketing activities is of further concern.
+There is cautious concern for the potential of financial harm to persons in receiving unwanted or unwarranted treatments with a nonsurgical medical aesthetic device as a consequence of being misled by marketing media and practices.
+The potential loss of trust in the healthcare consumer-professional relationship related to marketing activities is of further reasonable concern.
 A call for further research on “[e]xamining the effect of advertising and the level of patient wariness of physicians who accept industry-based payments, for example, could prove useful” (Ortiz & Rosenthal, 2019, p.
 41).

 Critique of Option 2